Philipbear/msbuddy/docs/pyapi.rst

    print(formula_str)

-.. function:: assign_subformula (ms2_mz: List[float], precursor_formula: str, adduct: str, ms2_tol: float, ppm: bool, dbe_cutoff: float）
+.. function:: assign_subformula (ms2_mz: List[float], precursor_formula: str, adduct: str, ms2_tol: float, ppm: bool, dbe_cutoff: float)

    Assign subformulas to an MS/MS spectrum with a given precursor formula and adduct.
 Radical ions are considered.
 Double bond equivalent (DBE) cutoff is used to filter out subformulas.
-   A soft version of SENIOR rules and other rules (remove subformulas such as "C4", "N3") are also applied.
+   A soft version of SENIOR rules and other rules (remove subformulas such as "C4", "N4") are also applied.
 Note that formula strings should only contain CHNOPSFClBrINaK.

    :param ms2_mz: List[float].
 A list-like object (or 1D numpy array) of the m/z values of the MS/MS spectrum.
    :param precursor_formula: str.
 The precursor formula string. e.g., "C10H20O5".
    :param adduct: str.
 The adduct type string. e.g., "[M+H]+".
+If the adduct is not recognized, the default adduct type (+/-H) will be used.
    :param ms2_tol: float.
 The m/z tolerance for MS/MS spectra.
 Default is 10 ppm.
    :param ppm: bool.
 If True, the m/z tolerance is in ppm.
 If False, the m/z tolerance is in Da.
 Default is True.
    :param dbe_cutoff: float.
 The DBE cutoff for filtering out subformulas.
 Default is -1.0.